Gluten Free Pumpkin Muffins

 Freeze For Later:

-Bake muffins as stated in directions.
+Bake muffins as directed.
 Place muffins on baking sheet lined with parchment paper.
 Flash freeze the muffins long enough to harden them up.
-Once frozen, transfer them to freezer safe bag or container.
+Once frozen, transfer them to freezer-safe bag or container.

 Prepare From Frozen: